V4Fire/Client/src/components/form/b-form/README.md

 # components/form/b-form

-This module provides a component to create a form to group other form components and submit to a data provider.
+This module provides a component for creating a form to group other form components and submit to a data provider.
-The component is based on a native `<form>` element and realizes the same behavior as the native API does.
+The component is based on the native `<form>` element and implements the same behavior as the native API.

 ## Synopsis